-Trade payables are classified with current liabilities and are stated at their nominal value unless the effect of discounting is material.
+The accounting policy on financial liabilities is in relation to Trade and other payables, which are classified with current liabilities and are stated at their nominal value unless the effect of discounting is material.

 Cash and short-term deposits

 Cash and short-term deposits comprise cash on hand, demand deposit and short-term highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 Cash and short-term deposits are stated at nominal amounts, being the amount recognised at inception.